xen-project/xen/docs/misc/xenstore-paths.markdown

 The hexadecimal representation of the address of the domain's "generation id".

+#### ~/hvmloader/allow-memory-relocate = ("1"|"0") [HVM,INTERNAL]

+If the default low MMIO hole (below 4GiB) is not big enough for all the devices, this indicates if hvmloader should relocate guest memory into the high memory region (above 4GiB).
+If "1", hvmloader will relocate memory as needed, until 2GiB is reached; if "0", hvmloader will not relocate guest memory.

 #### ~/hvmloader/bios = ("rombios"|"seabios"|"OVMF") [HVM,INTERNAL]

 The BIOS used by this domain.